Ford P7: Facelifts and upgrades

 The emergency face-lift of 1968 left the overall silhouette of the P7 little changed, but a number of the fussier elements disappeared.
-The cheese-grater grill was replaced by a set of thin parallel bars and at the corners the meeting points between the lights and the bumpers were tidied up.
+The cheese-grater grille was replaced by a set of thin parallel bars and at the corners the meeting points between the lights and the bumpers were tidied up.
 The bumpers themselves were redesigned, with a new profile.
 The fake scoop on bonnet on the 20 TS was dropped, and also the "TS" name.
 Elsewhere various bumps and creases disappeared from the body work including a kink outlined in the panel below and slightly ahead of the C-pillar, which was one of the decorative features that had been criticised for what was seen as a sign of excessive Anglo-American influence.
 What was left was a simplified form that in some ways left the car looking larger than ever, but the overall impression was calmer.

 The Marketing Department researched their files and retrieved for the Ford P7b a slogan coined for Bahnsen's innovatively styled 1960 Taunus P3, "Linie der Vernunft" which loosely translates as "rational form".
 This they now applied to the P7b.
 Now, as ten years earlier, the intention was to point up an aesthetic contrast between a newly simplified 17M model and an over-decorated predecessor.